VaibhavGIT5048/python/README.md

-# python
+# Python
-this repo helps to understand python in detail
+This repo helps to understand python in detail :)